-Set, on the other hand, requires an object.
-I would set Dude’s leash on the table, but she would still think we were going for a walk.
-I know she saw me set it down, but she was always full of hope.
-In those examples, the leash and the word it were the objects.
+“Set,” on the other hand, requires an object.
+Sometimes I would move Dude’s leash and set it somewhere, but she would still think we were going for a walk.
+I know she saw me set it down, but that leash had moved, and she was always full of hope.
+In those examples, the leash and the word “it” were the objects.
 I set the leash on the table, and she saw me set it down.

-So remember that a dog (or person) sits, and you set down things like leashes.
+The Quick and Dirty Tip is to remember that a dog (or person) sits, and you set down things—objects—like leashes.